botsandus/github-actions/README.md

 logging".

-In order to to connect, install Tailscale and SSH, login to Tailscale and locate the following section of the job output to determine the SSH command to
+In order to to connect, install Tailscale and SSH, login to Tailscale and locate the following section of the `Tailscale SSH debug` step output to determine the SSH command to use:
-use:

 ```
 Warning: SSH Debugging Enabled